Star Wars: Rise of Skywalker cameos, new characters explained

-Star Wars: The Rise of Skywalker is the end of a nine-film saga, which is most likely only news to you if you've been living under a rock.
+Star Wars: The Rise of Skywalker is the end of a nine-film saga, which is most likely news to you only if you've been living under a rock.
 At a glance, it brings back Daisy Ridley as Rey, Adam Driver as Kylo Ren, Oscar Isaac as Poe Dameron and John Boyega as Finn.
 Chewie, C-3PO, R2-D2 and Maz Kanata all return.
-General Leia Organa also returns for the final film of her saga, played posthumously by Carrie Fisher, and the film was written and directed by J.J.
+General Leia Organa, played posthumously by Carrie Fisher, also returns for the final film of her saga, and the movie was written and directed by J.J.
 Abrams.

 Phew, that's a lot.

-But there are about a million more people and characters in the movie than we originally expected.
+But about a million more people and characters than we originally expected are in the movie.
 Here are just a handful of the cameos we spotted (and heard!), plus what we know about some of the new characters.

 Cameos and familiar faces